JeffKatzy/interfamily-agent/README.md

 asyncio.run(server.listen())
 ```

-Organizing this way (I hope) helps to achieve the following:
+Organizing this way hopes to achieve the following:

 * Add additional steps by defining additional workflows, their related steps (along with skip logic) and any changes to the model layer (data to be parsed/captured).
 * Isolate model from views.
 Not everything we want the bot to say needs a related update to the model layer.
 The model layer should represent the domain.